-A. No owner shall have the right to maintain an unsafe impounding structure which unreasonably threatens the life or property of another person.
+- A. No owner shall have the right to maintain an unsafe impounding structure which unreasonably threatens the life or property of another person.
 The owner of any impounding structure found to have deficiencies which could threaten life or property if uncorrected shall take the corrective actions needed to remove such deficiencies within a reasonable period of time.
-Designation of an impounding structure as unsafe shall be made in accordance with § 10.1-607.1 of the Code of Virginia.

-- B. Imminent danger.
-When the director Director finds that an impounding structure is unsafe and constitutes an imminent danger to life or property, he shall immediately notify the State Department of Emergency Management and confer with the owner who shall and ensure that activate the Emergency Action Plan or Emergency Preparedness Plan requirements have been implemented if appropriate to do so.
+Designation of an impounding structure as unsafe shall be made in accordance with § 10.1-607.1 of the Code of Virginia. - B. Imminent danger. - 1.
+If an owner or the owner's engineer has determined that circumstances are impacting the integrity of the impounding structure which could result in the imminent failure of the impounding structure, temporary repairs may be initiated prior to approval from the Board.
+The owner shall notify the Department within 24 hours of identifying the circumstances impacting the integrity of the impounding structure.
+Such emergency notification shall not relieve the owner of the need to obtain an alteration permit as soon as may be practicable, nor shall the owner take action beyond that necessary to address the emergency situation. - 2.
+When the director Director finds that an impounding structure is unsafe and constitutes an imminent danger to life or property, he shall immediately notify the State Virginia Department of Emergency Management and confer with the owner who shall activate the Emergency Action Plan or Emergency Preparedness Plan if appropriate to do so.
 The owner of an impounding structure found to constitute an imminent danger to life or property shall take immediate corrective action to remove the imminent danger as required by §10.1-608 of the Code of Virginia. - C. Nonimminent danger.
 The owner of an impounding structure who has been issued a report by the board containing findings and recommendations, by the Board, for the correction of deficiencies which may threaten life or property if not corrected, shall undertake to implement the recommendations for correction of deficiencies according to a schedule of implementation contained in that report as required by §10.1-609 of the Code of Virginia.